TULiberalArts/Anthropology/pages/next-stops.md

 ---
+# global predefined variables
+layout: tla_page
+permalink: /next-stops/
+published: true
+# meta-data variables
 title: Next Stops
-permalink: /next-stops/
-layout: tla_page
+description: >-
 keywords: 'study abroad, visit, apply, transfer, careers'
-description: >-
-published: true
+# custom variables
+sidebar: false
 ---
 Your Temple University Anthropology degree isn’t just a piece of paper.
 It’s a collection of experiences, lessons and research that prepares you for your next stops in life.
 For some graduates, it’s even a reminder of their time [studying abroad in India](#study- abroad-dhrangadhra-india)!
 [Visit us](#visit-us)! today and learn why you should [apply](#apply) to Temple’s anthropology program.